patrk/pyPTE/docs/source/examples_text.rst

 Neural mass model
 =================
-This example incorporates an implementation of the stochastic non-linear dynamics of coupled cortical columns based on [Jansen1995]_ and [Wendling2000]_...
+This example incorporates an implementation of the stochastic non-linear dynamics of coupled cortical columns based on [Jansen1995]_ and [Wendling2000]_

 ..
 [Jansen1995] Ben H. Jansen and Vincent G. Rit.
-Electroencephalogram and visual evoked potential generation in a mathematical model of coupled cortical columns. *Biological Cybernetics*, 73:357-366, 1995.
+Electroencephalogram and visual evoked potential generation in a mathematical model of coupled cortical columns. *Biological Cybernetics*, 73:357-366, 1995 `doi:10.1007/BF00199471 <http://dx.doi.org/10.1007/BF00199471>`_

+..
+[Wendling2000] Wendling, F. and Bellanger, J. J. and Bartolomei, F. and Chauvel, P. Relevance of nonlinear lumped-parameter models in the analysis of depth-EEG epileptic signals. *Biological Cybernetics*.
+2000 `doi:10.1007/s004220000160 <http://dx.doi.org/10.1007/s004220000160>`_

 mne-python sample data set
 ==========================